wmeints/effective-llm-applications-workshop/code/module-03/starter/README.md

-# Starter for module 1
+# Starter for module 3

-This directory contains the starter solution for module 1 of the workshop.
+This directory contains the starter solution for module 3 of the workshop.
-You can use this as the starting point for the labs in the module "Introduction & environment setup"
+You can use this as the starting point for the labs in the module "Context Integration"

 ## Setup and Run the Project Locally